AmineDjeghri/SUCAL/README.md

 #### 2- Run the project
 - `flask run` to start the application

-Now if you enter to the address, you should see the website, but there is no database configured yet.
+Now if you go to the address, you should see the website, but there is no database configured yet.
 Check the next session to configure the database.

 #### 3- configure the database for the first time: